- Casino

 As things stand, though, locals need to drive in and for hours on end to place a single wager, which is counter-intuitive.
 The good news is that efforts to legalize online sports betting are underway.

-Not many people have been pleased with HB 154.
+Not many were pleased with HB 154.
 The bill focused exclusively on land-based gambling and sports betting in a bid, it seems, to gain favor with the tribes, which are understandably protecting their interest.

-However, the long-term sustainability of sports betting in the state is contingent on the industry being freed up from the shackles of one-sided measures.
+However, the long-term sustainability of sports betting in the state is contingent on the industry being freed up from the shackles of one-sided measures, and this is where mobile betting comes in doubly important.

-Regulating betting through HB 154 may seem like a smart move now, but it will breed discontent and ultimately not serve the higher purpose of collecting tax revenue, negating the impact of offshore sports betting in the state, and protecting consumers.
+Regulating betting through HB 154 seemed like a smart move at first, but it bred discontent and ultimately did not serve the higher purpose of collecting tax revenue, negating the impact of offshore sports betting in the state, and protecting consumers.

-As a counter-measure, Senators Jim Perry and Paul Lowe proposed SB 668 during the 2021 legislative session in a bid to free up the industry and introduce remote gambling.
+Back when mobile betting was still debated, a countermeasure by Senators Jim Perry and Paul Lowe was proposed.
+SB 668 during the 2021 legislative session was a bid to free up the industry and introduce remote gambling.
 Their plan was very ambitious, and they wanted to allow more online betting in the state.

 Essentially, SB 668 was looking to introduce a minimum of 10 sports betting licenses issued with the blessing of the NC Education Lottery Commission.
 The number was capped at 12.
 The bill also looked to expand the current scope of betting by quite a bit, featuring college sports, as well as professional events, and not least, competitive video gaming.